DayvuJoness/new-year-2022-js/README.md

     └── useSliderLogic.js# Hook containing all the complex logic for the infinite slider (state, gestures, transitions)
 ```

+## Running the project visual

+The project visual is available at the link: [New Year 2022 JS React version](https://dayvujoness.github.io/new-year-2022-js/)

 ## ▶️ Getting Started

 To run this modern React application locally, follow these steps.